alloverse/docs/specifications/assets.md

 metadata of the asset in a "transmission header" packet.
 It will then commence sending "transmission chunks".

+An agent can start sending this to a placeserv (or placeserv to an agent) unprompted in case it wishes to warm up the receiver's cache.

 ```
 <<mid:2>><<hlen>>{
   "id": "<<asset id>>",